 If you check out the demo site, you’ll see the homepage has quite a few different sections.
 Extinct integrates with the SiteOrigin page builder plugin to allow you to create completely custom page layouts.
 You can use any default widget or one of Extinct’s 20 custom widgets for building unique pages.

 In addition to the page building functionality, Extinct also has sliders, built-in shortcodes, and a complete admin options panel.
 You can change colors, customize the menus, and much more all from the dashboard of this flexible and elegant theme.

 Need a WordPress theme for a vintage themed wedding?
 Well, you can’t do better than the Vintage Wedding theme.

-This retro WP theme has a filterable photo gallery, bride and groom photo space in the header, WooCommerce support, 10 page templates, and 12 widget areas.
+This retro WP theme has a filterable photo gallery, bride and groom photo space in the header, WooCommerce support, ten page-templates, and twelve widget areas.
 Vintage Wedding also comes bundled with a WordPress plugin for handling RSVP and wedding invitations.

 Which retro WordPress theme is best for you?

 If you need a retro-style theme for a small website, Retro Portfolio is your best option.
 It nails the old-fashioned look and is very user-friendly.
 As a one-page site, it’s perfect for a design studio or other small business.
 If you want a portfolio website, but want more than a simple one-page template, consider the Vintage Immersed theme.